brittpinder/ios-reference/swift/structs-vs-classes/README.md

 print(dog.name) // "Aayla"
 print(otherDog.name) // "Jango"
 ```
-However, notice what happens when we change the structure to a class. *Reference types* are not copied when they’re assigned to a variable or constant, or when they’re passed to a function.
-Rather than a copy, a reference to the same existing instance is used.
-So in this example, `otherDog` is a reference to `dog` which means that any changes we make to `otherDog` are also made to `dog`:
+However, notice what happens when we change the structure to a class - modifying the name of `otherDog` modifies the name of `dog` as well:

 ```swift
 class Dog {